snowdriftcoop/snowdrift/TEXTEDITORS.md

 * *Note*: this installation is the easiest for now and will work for any other projects that use the same GHC version but will *not* work if you switch between projects that use different GHC versions.
+* *Note: ghc-mod will fail if it sees a dist/ directory which is made when you run snowdrift via `stack exec yesod devel`, so until yesod-bin is updated to use Stack directly, using ghc-mod requires manually starting and stopping the site via `stack exec Snowdrift Development` and make sure there's no dist/ directory.*

 Other useful Atom packages to consider: